CIO of the Year Awards Winners Announced

 Ed Wong, SVP Supply Chain and CIO, Smart & Final

-Under this new strategy, the organization is more nimble and reactive to the constant changes in today's ultra-competitive market.
+Under this new strategy, the organization is more nimble and reactive to the constant changes in today’s ultra-competitive market.
 Prior to the implementation, when Smart & Final introduced a new item, it would take four days until that item was orderable.
 With this new system, time to shelf has been cut by 75%, meaning that new items are made available to customers much faster.
 With centralized data, the retailer can now manage its inventory in near real-time.
-In addition, the improved monitoring capability allow Smart & Final to receive immediate feedback such as the accuracy of a forecast.
+In addition, the improved monitoring capabilities allow Smart & Final to receive immediate feedback on forecast accuracy.

 Bob Graham, VP IT, CIO/Warehouse Operations, Beverages and More

-Tasked with various duties throughout the day, BevBot! can check in-store inventory availability, alert staff when products are out of stock, capture images of products and identify shelf tags that need to be updated.
-BevBot! can respond to voice commands and questions, educate customers on different products, and even help customers and associates select and find products throughout the store.
+Tasked with various duties throughout the day, BevBot! can check in-store inventory availability, alert staff when products are out of stock, capture images of products, identify shelf tags, and most importantly provide a differentiated customer experience.
+BevBot! can respond to voice commands and questions, educate customers on different products,and even help customers and associates select and find products throughout the store.